SweetJenn23/BlockchainLab/README.md

 13. On a new line, give your asset `Team` the following attributes.

-    * ​<u>Explanation: </u> In this lab, the asset type is "Team".
+    * ​Explanation:  In this lab, the asset type is "Team".
 The attribute name of the Team asset for transactions is "asset".
-You could actually change the attribute name to be something else such as :star: "DallasCowboys" :star: when you create your own code.
+You could actually change the attribute name to be something else such as ​:star:​ "DallasCowboys" ​:star:​ when you create your own code.
 In that case it would look something like:

       ```
       /**This remains unchanged.*/